Analysis | The NCAA tournament’s most vulnerable top seeds that could make early exits

 No. 2 Houston (Midwest)

 How good is the American Athletic Conference?
 That’s the question you should be asking if you’re going to pick Houston to play to its seed.
 Yes, Kelvin Sampson has experience as a big-time college coach, and yes, two seasons ago the Cougars took a 30-win team to the Sweet 16 and threw a scare into Kentucky.
-But it’s tough to look at this year’s team and not wonder if the Cougars may in fact be a paper tiger.
+But it’s tough to look at this year’s team and not wonder whether the Cougars may in fact be paper tigers.

 The Cougars play terrific defense, with the nation’s leading defensive effective field goal percentage.
 But … whom have they really had to guard?
 Their only win over a team ranked in Pomeroy’s top 25 is Texas Tech (No. 24).
 And the only other team the Cougars have even played in Pomeroy’s top 50 is Memphis, winning by three in the regular season and two in the AAC semifinals.
 Their offense is excellent at collecting its own misses, but not particularly adept at putting the ball through the hoop, with a middling three-point shooting percentage (35 percent, 106th in the nation) that’s largely carried by top marksman Quentin Grimes, and below average shooting from inside the arc (49.4 percent, 181st).